 Be a participant–not just a fan!
 Kansas City Region SCCA makes it easy for you to get onto the racetrack in a friendly, club atmosphere.
 No matter what your motorsports interest, there’s a program to match in the Sports Car Club of America.
 Whether it’s competition driving, working the course or race administration, SCCA puts you in the middle of the action – here’s a few ways to get started!

 Here’s amateur racing at its best.
 There are classes for street cars, formula cars and sports racers.
 For the budget-conscious, there is the SCCA Spec Racer Ford©, along with Improved Touring classes for slightly modified low-cost street cars and the popular Formula Vee open-wheel class.
 You get the training you need at SCCA Driver Schools and can choose competition at either Regional or National events in your area.
-National champions are crowned each October at the famed SCCA National Runoffs© now held at the newly restored Heartland Park Topeka – our home track.
+National champions are crowned each Fall at the famed SCCA National Runoffs©.

 The fastest man or woman wins as you test your driving skills around the pylons.
 There are classes for all types of street and race cars and competition is as relaxed or intense as you wish.
 National Champions are crowned each year at the Tire Rack SCCA Solo II National Championship in Topeka, Kansas.
 There’s also the challenging ProSolo2 series, which features a drag racing start and competition on mirror image courses and offers awards to event winners and year-end champions.